 Ninth through Twelfth Grade

-The upper school academic program is balanced and robust with a strong commitment to the Advanced Placement Program of the College Board.
-Students expand their knowledge in history and the social sciences; literature and language arts; the sciences and mathematics; and Spanish language and cultures; the visual and performing arts; and physical fitness and health.
-Through classroom, laboratory, studio, and field experiences and the personalized time and attention of faculty, advisors and counselors, students gain self-confidence as they learn to examine various perspectives, take and defend decisions, pursue individual thought and passion, and participate in civic and cultural action and thought.
+The Upper School academic program is balanced and robust with a strong commitment to the Advanced Placement Program of the College Board.
+Students expand their knowledge in history and the social sciences; literature and language arts; the sciences and mathematics; Spanish language and cultures; the visual and performing arts; and physical fitness and health.
+Through classroom, laboratory, studio, field experiences and the personalized time and attention of faculty, advisors and counselors, students gain self-confidence as they learn to examine various perspectives, take and defend decisions, pursue individual thought and passion, and participate in civic and cultural action and thought.

 Along with the acquisition of core knowledge, our classroom practices and educational program are designed to cultivate personal, cultural, and global awareness.
 Learning experiences advance the development of attitudinal habits, such as persisting and questioning, leading and serving, listening and understanding with empathy, taking responsible risks, and creating, imagining and innovating.

 For a more detailed description of our class offerings, please see our Program of Studies.